 How do I start a Gold show on Streamate

 Many models who cam on Streamate do gold shows at some point.
 A gold show is basically a group show where multiple people contribute to help you reach your goal amount.
 If the amount is reached, or if you get close enough to your goal, you can choose to do the show and everyone who contributed at least the minimum amount gets to join in and watch.
-Gold shows are appealing to many members because they usually only have to pay a small one time amount in order to get a longer show, as opposed to paying per minute for a private show.
+Gold shows are appealing to many members because they usually only have to pay a small one-time amount in order to get a longer show, as opposed to paying per minute for a private show.
 And gold shows are appealing to cam models because they can raise a large amount of money and only have to do one show.
-It’s also guaranteed money as opposed to the possibility of someone taking you private and leaving after only a couple minutes.
+It’s also guaranteed money as opposed to the possibility of someone taking you into private and leaving after only a couple of minutes.

 Although the idea of a gold show is appealing, they can sometimes be hard to get started.
 This can be incredibly frustrating and may even make you want to give up or stop camming for the day.
 Luckily for you, I’ve been on Streamate for over four years now and can give you some advice on how to get your show started. 🙂 The first thing you need to consider is the time of day that you cam.
 This is important not only for gold shows, but just in general.
 You simply aren’t going to get as many customers if you cam while not as many people are online.
 Play around with different times and see what works for you.
 I’ve found that I get a lot of traffic when I cam in the afternoon (1-4 pm EST) and then again in the evening (7pm-midnight EST).
 My room is usually pretty busy during those times, especially when I’m offering gold shows.